rrwbec/humans-in-the-loop/Illustrated Summary.md

 ### Experiences vs Senses

-Most of the physical world model will be build from experiences as this is where the richest data is held.
-This may result in a trade-off where clips can incorrectly override sensory information, similar to when a human who is used to escalators encounters a stationary escalator - the loaded clip may include movement and the predicted leg motion is likewise designed for a moving surface.
+Most of the physical world model will be build from experiences as this data is pre-processed and rich in predictive value.
+This may result in a trade-off where clips can incorrectly override sensory information similar to when a human who is used to escalators encounters a stationary escalator - the loaded clip may include movement and the predicted leg motion is likewise designed for a moving surface.

+### Summary

+At this point the AI system should, in principle, be able to build a human-like model of the environment and perform actions such as focus on an object, manipulate objects, walk, catch a ball and other such actions that don't require advanced planning.

 ## The Thinking Process